Build a Powerful Engagement Experience for Your Visitors

 • actual purchases and amount of revenue

-A Visitor Engagement Formula!
+A Visitor Engagement Metrics Formula!

 Some believe everything in life can be reduced to a mathematical formula.
-Well, turns out that an engagement formula is exactly what we’re after if we want to improve measurement.
+Well, turns out that an engagement formula is exactly what we’re after, if we want to improve measurement.

 How about this homemade engagement formula: